lokeshcl/aetna-rag/README.md

 Here's the project structure:
 ```
 rag-chatbot/
-├── .env                  # Stores your OpenAI API key (NOT committed to Git)
+├── .env                  # Stores the OpenAI API key (NOT committed to Git)
 ├── .gitignore            # Specifies files/folders to ignore in Git
 ├── README.md             # Project documentation and instructions
 ├── requirements.txt      # List of Python dependencies